Cook LookupCook Lookup

 Food Safety

 USDA lowered the safe pork temp from 160°F to 145°F (with a 3-minute rest) in 2011.
-Modern pork is much leaner and safer than it used to be — trichinosis is effectively eliminated in commercial pork.
+Modern pork is much leaner and safer than it used to be as trichinosis is effectively eliminated in commercial pork.
 At 145°F, pork chops will have a slight pink blush and stay juicy.
-Don't overcook to 160°F out of habit — that's the old rule.
+I highly recommend not sticking to old guidelines at 160°F, you're leaving a juicer chop off the table.
+Use a thermometer for temp, place it through the side of the meat and if using bone-in, make sure the tip of the probe is touching meat, not the bone.

 Frequently Asked Questions